- Strong V-8 engines

 The 2020 GMC Yukon is well-equipped and outfitted, but cargo and passenger space leave something to be desired for the steep asking price.

 The 2020 GMC Yukon might as well be wearing a Cadillac badge in terms of build quality and comfort.
 Many crossovers manage similar or better interior space without so much heft, however, so we’ve awarded it 8 out of 10.
-(Read more abouthow we rate cars.)

 The base SLE trim comes with cloth upholstery, a bench seat up front, and soft-touch materials throughout, but most buyers will start with the SLT trim or above, which features standard leather upholstery with twin bucket seats and a large center console.

-Adults will be comfortable enough in the second row, either on a flat bench seat or dual captain’s chairs, but legroom is hampered by the ladder frame below, and third row passengers will find limited space for both heads and knees.
+Adults will be comfortable enough in the second row, either on a flat bench seat or dual captain’s chairs, but leg room is hampered by the ladder frame below, and third row passengers will find limited space for both heads and knees.
 What’s more, cargo space nearly disappears behind the third row, but the Yukon XL does offer much more ample capacity thanks to a much, much longer footprint.

 Speaking of cargo, the Yukon (and its GM siblings, for that matter) makes loading difficult out back with an extremely high floor, and though 95 cubic feet of room is available with both rear rows folded flat, many large crossovers manage similar figures with much easier access.
-At over $50,000 to start, it may be worth considering if a crossover is not the way to go.
+At more than $50,000 to start, it may be worth considering if a crossover is not the way to go.
 The Yukon XL pushes max capacity to 121 cubic feet, but its enormous size may be off-putting for some buyers.

 Denali models dial up the luxury to near-Cadillac level with fine leather, faux wood trim, heated and cooled seats, and more power and electronic features, but at over $80,000 fully loaded, it’s a tough sell.
 It also doesn’t look nearly as lavish as a Lincoln Navigator, dollar for dollar.